How to Test for Mold in Your Home

 8. Buy a mold testing kit online.

 If you do end up discovering mold, the best way to remediate for mold is to hire a professional.
-They will have the proper equipment and expertise to mitigate any mold or air quality issues.
+They will have the proper equipment and expertise to mitigate any mold or air quality issues, especially if you're moving into an old house that may have stubborn mold issues.

 Use Mold Kit To Detect Mold